Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Leap Aside**

     If your mount is subjected to an effect that allows it to make a Dexterity :d20-save: **Saving Throw** to take only half damage, it instead takes no damage if it succeeds on the :d20-save: **Saving Throw**, and only half damage if it fails.
-For your mount to gain this benefit, you must be riding it, and neither of you can be Incapacitated.
+For your mount to gain this benefit, you must be riding it, and neither of you has the Incapacitated condition.

 - **Veer**